 The Washington Navy Yard in Washington D.C. is one of the oldest military installations in the U.S. as the first shore establishment for the U.S. Navy.
-Many of the construction and industrial work here contributed to asbestos exposure in and illnesses like mesothelioma in service members and civilian workers.
+The Navy Yard relied on asbestos for years, which contributed to asbestos exposure and illnesses like mesothelioma in service members and civilian workers.

 A History of Washington Navy Yard

-The purchase of the land for the Washington Navy Yard dates back to 1799.
-Today it occupies sixty-three acres in the southwest part of Washington D.C.
+Washington Navy Yard has a very long history, beginning with the purchase of the land for the land in 1799.
+The purchase was completed as an Act of Congress.
 The original purpose of the yard was for shipbuilding, which began in the early 1800s.

 Although shipyards are among the worst contributors to asbestos exposure, shipbuilding at the Washington Navy Yard ended before widespread use.
 The site continued as a manufacturing facility through the early 1960s, though, which means asbestos was an issue in other ways.